 If you're noticing any of the symptoms of boredom, think about what's going on in your home.
 Has there been a recent change around the house, or is weather or another issue have caused your dog to feel stressed?
 Are the symptoms occurring even after you have spent plenty of time with your pet and made changes to try and address boredom?

 In some cases, it may take some time to figure out if what you're seeing is boredom or another type of problem.
 Should you find yourself stumped, you can talk to your vet for advice.
 A health problem could also be responsible for behavior changes, making it a good idea to get your dog checked out if the problems persist.

 What to Do About Boredom in Dogs

-The good news is that in most cases boredom with dogs can be dealt with by:
+The good news is that in most cases, boredom with dogs can be dealt with by:

-You can't entertain your dog 24 hours per day, 7 days per week, but you should make sure to spend some time with him on a daily basis.
+You can't entertain your dog 24 hours per day, seven days per week, but you should make sure to spend some time with her daily.
 Dogs are social creatures and long for company.

-- Get Her More Exercise.
 All dogs need regular physical activity to stay healthy, but some breeds need more exercise than others.
 Make sure your dog is getting enough time to run and play to burn off energy.

 By paying attention to your pet's needs, you can combat canine boredom and have a happier dog.
 Stay alert for the signs and take action when they start.

-Once sure that your pet is in good health, you can engage them in activities to use up their excess energy.
-Physical exertion is great for your dog, but puzzle toys and learning tricks that challenge them mentally are also great exercises for your pooch.
+Once sure that your pet is in good health, you can engage them in activities using up their excess energy.
+Physical exertion is excellent for your dog, but puzzle toys and learning tricks that challenge them mentally are also great exercises for your pupster.